 Is Flyer real?

 Very much so.
-Flyer is Kitty Hawk’s first personal flying vehicle and the first step to make flying part of everyday life.
+Flyer is Kitty Hawk’s first flying vehicle and the first step to making flight part of everyday life.

 Is it easy to use?